Atherosclerosis and Angina

 • foam cells that engulfed oxidized LDL in tunica media

-Thrombosis of atherosclerotic aorta
+Thrombosis of Atherosclerotic Aorta

 The formation of a clot is one of the common clinical outcomes of severe atherosclerosis.
 Thrombosis-induced ischemia can result in heart attack or stroke, depending on location.
 Clot formation as a result of atherosclerosis in coronary vessels can block the blood flow to the heart, and cause tissue damage as a result of hypoxia.
 Similar scenarios can occur anywhere along the vascular tree, including the brain (stroke), lower limb (peripheral artery disease), etc.